carpentries-incubator/pangenomics/_episodes/05-Anvi'o.md

 ### Get all ready to start the Anvi'o workflow to build a pangenome

-To start using Anvi'o, activate the conda environment **Pangenomics**
+To start using Anvi'o, activate the conda environment `Pangenomics_Global`

 ~~~
-conda activate Pangenomics
+conda activate Pangenomics_Global
 ~~~
 {: .laguage-bash}